kayyjee/dfsWebApp/readme.md

 * Multiple teams each day

 I made the app using the MEAN Stack along with Python Scripts to parse stats and update the results.

-Currently it is not being monitored / updated as the NLL site is nearing a close.